jenkinsci/gitlab-branch-source-plugin/README.md

 3. GitLab Folder Organisation for GitLab Projects is missing.

-4. Convention for 3 separate plugin is not followed. (e.g. - github-api-plugin, github-plugin, github-branch-source-plugin)
+4. Convention for 3 separate plugin is not followed (e.g. - github-api-plugin, github-plugin, github-branch-source-plugin).

 ### Goals of this project

-1. Implement a lightweight GitLab Plugin that depends on GitLab API Plugin.
+1. Implement a lightweight GitLab Plugin that depends on GitLab API Plugin

-2. Follow convention of 3 separate plugins (as listed above).
+2. Follow convention of 3 separate plugins (as listed above)

 3. Implement GitLab Branch Source Plugin

 4. Support new Jenkins features such as [Jenkins Code as Configuration](https://github.com/jenkinsci/configuration-as-code-plugin) (JCasc)

 5. Provide rich user experience

 6. Support all SCM Trait APIs

 7. Fully support Java 8

 ## Building the plugin